North Muskegon: Waterfront Living With a View Above It All

 A Practical Note: Taxes

-Summer and Fall: What the Calendar Looks Like
+Summer and Fall: What Local Activity Feels Like

 The point isn't that you'll attend all of these.
 The point is that they're here - part of the rhythm of living on the water near a city that actually does things.
 Some you'll watch from your deck.
-Others you'll wander into because they're five minutes away.
+Others you'll wander into because they're minutes away.
+For exact dates and times, use the current event calendars from the event organizers or Visit Muskegon.

 This Place Has Character